bakpakin/Fennel/from-clojure.md

 Like Clojure, Fennel uses the `fn` form to create functions.
 However, giving it a name will also declare it as a local rather than having the name be purely internal.
 Functions declared with `fn` have no arity checking; you can call them with any number of arguments.
-To have arity checking, declare with `lambda` instead, and it will throw an exception if you provide too few arguments.
+If you declare with `lambda` instead, it will throw an exception when you provide too few arguments.

 Fennel supports destructuring similarly to Clojure.
 The main difference is that rather than using `:keys` Fennel has a notation